pcal43/fastback/docs/diskspace.md

 ## Changing How Snapshots are Retained

-You can change the rules for retaining snapshots by running `set-retention`:
+You can change the rules for retaining snapshots by running `set retention-policy`:

 ```
-/backup set-retention [policy] [arguments...]
+/backup set retention-policy [policy] [arguments...]
 ```

 Where `[policy]` is one of